crater2150/vim-theme-chroma/README.md

 A vim theme for GUI and 256-color terminal with vivid colors.
 Dark and light background version included.

+For neovim users, a truecolor variant using [lush.nvim](https://github.com/rktjmp/lush.nvim) can be found in the `lush` branch.

 ## Customizing
 There are some variables to customize the theme.
 You have to set these *before setting the color theme*.